 - It is vital to change both the act of thinking and behavior at the very same time.

-- It must help in coping with a better emotional uncertainty.
+- It must help in coping with better emotional uncertainty.

 - Inspiring the patient to behave in a positive manner.

-This therapy is based on the theory that our relationship with other people and the outside world in general and has a very powerful effect on the mental health.
-Personality disorder is commonly associated with feelings of low self-esteem, anxiety and self-doubt.
+This therapy is based on the theory that our relationship with other people and the outside world in general and has a very powerful effect on mental health.
+A personality disorder is commonly associated with feelings of low self-esteem, anxiety, and self-doubt.

 Medications for Personality Disorders

 Medications are no curative way for any personality disorder; they are mostly used as an adjunct to encourage the patient to go for psychotherapy.

 Personality disorder medication can have several side-effects; these include:

 Personality disorder can considerably disturb the lives of both the affected person and also the person related to them.